meng89/ipodshuffle/docs/index.rst

 What is ipodshuffle?
 ********************

-ipodshuffle is a Python Project to handle iPod Shuffle.
+ipodshuffle is a Python Project to manage iPod Shuffle.

 It have a module called 'ipodshuffle', and a CLI tool called 'teresa' supports VoiceOver(TTS).